Some cosmetic changes in preparation for larger site changes in the works.

 Oh, and I'm tossing my electric wok.

-PS: Follow these Three Easy Steps to avoid Marilyn's Fate [dropping the MF! bomb]:
+PS: Follow these Three Easy Steps to avoid Marilyn's Fate [also known as dropping the MF! bomb]:

 1. Confirm the OIL TEMPERATURE